sxs-collaboration/gwsurrogate/README.md

 >>> conda install -c conda-forge gwsurrogate
 ```

+Note: As of Feb 9th 2024, installation with Python 3.12 with conda doesn't work.
+Please use either use Python <= 3.11 or pip instead.

 ## From source (pip) ##

 First, please ensure you have the necessary dependencies